pablo-icm/emm/content/authors/caterina-r.-giner/_index.md

 ---
 # Display name
-title: Felipe H. Coutinho
+title: Caterina R. Giner

 # Full Name (for SEO)
-first_name: Felipe H
+first_name: Caterina R.
-last_name: Coutinho
+last_name: Giner
-weight: 50
+weight: 65

 # Username (this should match the folder name)
 authors:
-- felipe-h-coutinho
+- caterina-r.-giner

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Staff scientist
+role: Technician

 # Organizations/Affiliations
 organizations: